TritonDataCenter/manta-genazconfig/README.md

 * how to reach the Device42 endpoint
 * the list of regions (each region used for a separate Manta deployment)
 * for each region, the list of availability zones (AZs)
-* for each AZ, the name of the "building" in the Device42 database and the list of rack names in the Device42 database that should be part of this Manta deployment
+* for each AZ, the name of the "building" in the Device42 database, the list of rack names in the Device42 database that should be part of this Manta deployment, and an optional CNAPI endpoint for the AZ

 Here's an example configuration file for a single, eight-shard, three-AZ Manta deployment using two racks' worth of servers per DC: